← All workflows

 Overview

-CaseMark's Animal Law Case Summary skill produces structured, litigation-grade summaries for the full spectrum of animal law disputes.
-From criminal cruelty prosecutions to pet custody battles and service animal accommodations, the AI analyzes your uploaded case records, builds exhibit-cited timelines, maps evidence to statutory elements, and delivers actionable legal analysis tailored to your jurisdiction and forum.
+CaseMark's Animal Law Case Summary skill produces litigation-grade, exhibit-cited case summaries across the full spectrum of animal law disputes.
+From criminal cruelty prosecutions and dangerous dog hearings to pet custody battles and veterinary malpractice claims, the AI maps your case evidence to statutory elements, builds detailed factual timelines, and evaluates remedies with jurisdiction-specific precision.

 How it works

 1. 1.
-Upload your case documents, evidence records, and supporting materials
+Upload your case documents — complaints, charging instruments, vet records, expert reports, and court orders

 4. 4.
 Export the litigation-ready case summary in your preferred format (DOCX, PDF)